List of criminal organizations in DC Comics: N

+The Nameless

+A mysterious collective of shadowy entities, the Nameless count Synnar and Deacon Dark among their followers as the Eternal Light Corporation is a front for their organization.

+Nasty's Nasties

+A biker gang assembled by Nasthalthia Luthor, Nasty's Nasties were meant to help draw out Supergirl.

+Natural Disasters

+As the leader of the Legion of Doom in Harley Quinn, Poison Ivy mentors Volcana, Terra, and Tefé as the Natural Disasters.

+Negative Forces

+In the Arrowverse, the avatars of the Forces in Deon Owens, Psych, and Fuerza are infected and possessed by the Negative Forces of their powers and align to resurrect the Reverse-Flash.

+N.E.M.O.

+Nautical Enforcement of Macrocosmic Order, or N.E.M.O for short, is a hundred year old secret society introduced in DC Rebirth.
+Founded by "Fisher King", it is intent on controlling the world, bringing them in conflict with Aquaman.
+Its members included the deceased King, Professor Ivo, King Shark and Black Manta.

+Network

+There are three different versions of Network:

 Network I

 The original Network members were a band of small-time villains whose metagenes were triggered by the Monitor shortly before the Crisis on Infinite Earths.
 The six criminals drew on broadcast power beamed down from a special satellite owned by the rock video channel RTV.
 The Network members were Blue Matt (invisibility), Cathode (electrokinetic), Erase (acid touch), Fast Forward (enhances kinetic potential), UHF (manipulates audible and inaudible soundwaves), and Volume (can increase mass and density).
 The first Network was defeated by Superman and Batman.
 The Network I first appeared in World's Finest Comics #311 (January 1985).

 Network II

 The second Network is a black market for supervillains based in Keystone City.
 This Network has been run by a villainess named Blacksmith.
 Its services are frequently used by Kobra.
 The Network's base is protected by the Rogues, and the Colonel Computron units.

 Network III

-The third Network is a widespread organization of criminals who recently appeared in Gotham City.
+The third Network is a widespread organization of criminals operating in Gotham City.
 Businesswoman Celia Kazantkakis (Athena), used the Network to get her revenge against the Gotham Rossetti mob.
 After a clash with Batman and his allies the Network was crippled, but Kazantkakis escaped.
 Known Network operatives are: the Tracker, the Technician, Doctor Excess, Bugg, the Suicide King, Mister Fun, and Freeway.